Chest/Breastfeeding After a Cesarean Birth

 Be gentle to your abdomen

 Having a cesarean is major abdominal surgery, so move slowly and try to rest as much as possible.
 Try chest/breastfeeding in the football hold so that your baby is not resting on your abdomen while feeding.
-Eventually you can move to a standard cradle hold once your abdomen is less tender.
+Eventually you can move to a standard cradle or cross-cradle hold once your abdomen is less tender.
+If at all possible, have a support person help you get set up in a comfortable nursing spot and bring your baby to you, to minimize stress on your incision.

 Lot of skin to skin

 Who doesn’t love the thought of a yummy, squishy baby snuggling on their chest?
-Skin to skin calms your baby, regulates their nervous system, regulates their oxygen levels and temperature, and gives them access to your chest/breast (i.e. food).
-It also increases your oxytocin (your love hormone!) and helps bring in your milk supply.
+Skin to skin calms your baby, regulates both of your nervous systems, regulates their oxygen levels and temperature, and gives them access to your chest/breast (i.e. food).
+It also increases your oxytocin (the amazing love hormone!) and helps bring in your milk supply.
 Win-win for everyone involved!

 Help your body get rid of swelling